Harsh-bin/TODO-CLI/README.md

     ./install.sh
    ```
    2. Restart terminal and run
-   3. **📢 MAKE SURE TO RUN TODO TUI ONCE BEFORE RUNNING TODOCLI ELSE CLI WILL NOT WORK**
+   3. ** 📢 MAKE SURE TO RUN TODO TUI ONCE BEFORE RUNNING TODOCLI ELSE IT WILL NOT WORK**
    ```
      todo # TUI MODE
    ```